morkeltry/startex/README.md

 Due to working faithfully to an original design, accessibility was very much 'as is', though contrast and clarity are good in that design.
 I could have made some better use of semantic HTML5, but ran across problems using `<nav>` and `<address>` which I did not have time to fully resolve.

+The original has a seventh section, above the footer containing the address and navbar.
+That section is a simple blue banner containing an inline form, but I didn;t have time to complete that part :(